vadimtrifonov/PlutusPioneer/Week3/Week3.md

 mkValidator :: VestingParam -> () -> () -> ScriptContext -> Bool
 ```

-Instead of requiring outputs to provide parameters via *Datum* to the validator, it can be changed to accept the parameters from an off-chain script.
+Instead of requiring outputs to provide parameters via *Datum*, the *Validator* can be changed to accept the parameters from an off-chain script.

 ```haskell
 validator :: VestingParam -> Validator